nmakarov/modulo3/README.md

 -   Testing is quite extensive; validators designed in such a way that they stop and throw at the very first error encountered, reporting what exactly is wrong.
 That can be changed to a way to accumulate all encountered errors and then report them at once, but that adds significant complexity – some validations can't be performed if previous ones failed.
 For instance it is not possible to test that every entry in the alphabet is a string if alphabet itself is not an array.

 ### Installing
-After cloning the repo, JS/TS can be initialized this way:
+After cloning the repo, the solution can be initialized this way:
 ```
 npm i
 ```